Why Invest in Real Estate?

-Before delving further into the mechanics of real estate valuation and investment theory, let’s address a fundamental question: why invest in real estate?
-If you’re here, you probably already have a decent handle on why people hold real estate in their portfolios.
-Let’s take a quick look at the main reasons private commercial real estate is being viewed more and more as an indispensable asset class by savvy investors.
+Before exploring the mechanics of real estate valuation and investment theory any further, let’s address a fundamental question: why invest in real estate?
+While you may be aware that some individuals hold real estate in their portfolios, it is still worth examining the main reasons private commercial real estate is viewed as an indispensable asset class by savvy investors.

 The most important reason to include real estate as a significant portion of your overall portfolio is the diversification benefits it can bring.
-Modern portfolio theory holds that diversification is a key element of reducing portfolio risk and optimizing returns.
+Modern portfolio theory holds that diversification is key to reducing portfolio risk and optimizing returns.

 High-net-worth individuals and institutional investors have long held substantially higher allocations of real estate ownership in their portfolios than individual investors.
-The Yale Endowment, headed by heralded chief investor David Swensen, has famously allocated near or above 20% of the overall portfolio to real estate, while individuals average less than 3% of portfolio allocation toward real estate.
+The Yale Endowment, headed by heralded chief investor David Swensen, has famously allocated significant portions of the overall portfolio to real estate.
+While Swensen has directed between 10-30% of capital into CRE, individual investors average less than 3% of portfolio allocation toward real estate.

-- Downside protection: Economic downturns negatively impact the stock market and tend to adversely affect most other asset classes.
-Real estate remains such as essential resource in day to day life that losses in value are rarely of the magnitude seen in the stock market during downturns.
+- Downside Protection: Economic downturns negatively impact the stock market and tend to adversely affect most asset classes.
+Real estate remains such an essential resource in day-to-day life that losses in value are rarely of the magnitude seen in the stock market during downturns.
 This is particularly true in multifamily – no matter what, people will need a place to live.

-- Low Correlation with Public Markets: While public REITs (Real Estate Investment Trusts) – blind composite trusts of real estate holdings, long available to investors – are traded and tend to correlate strongly with stock market movements, private real estate investments show a low correlation to public debt and equity markets, thus providing strong diversification benefits in portfolios that already contain stocks and bonds.
+- Low Correlation with Public Markets: While public REITs (Real Estate Investment Trusts) are traded—and tend to correlate strongly with stock market movements—private real estate investments show a low correlation to public debt and equity markets, thus providing strong diversification benefits in portfolios that already contain stocks and bonds.

 - Strong Historical Returns: While income-producing stocks and other assets have sporadically outperformed real estate in individual years, real estate has shown a higher average return while exhibiting less volatility.

-EQUITYMULTIPLE enables you as an individual investor to realize these same benefits, and allocate a more meaningful portion of your portfolio toward real estate.
-Relatively low minimums help you not only access commercial real estate, but also diversify across real estate sub-asset classes (types of properties), markets, and risk/return profiles.
+EquityMultiple enables individual investors to realize these same benefits and allocate a more meaningful portion of their portfolio toward real estate.
+Relatively low minimums not only provide access to commercial real estate, but also allow for diversification across real estate sub-asset classes (types of properties), markets, and risk/return profiles.